 The Pizzicato Effect

 The Pizzicato Effect is the Melbourne Symphony Orchestra’s (MSO) flagship community music program working proudly in partnership with the City of Hume, Meadows Primary School, Second Bite and Spectrum.
-The program provides free string instrumental and musicianship tuition to children living in the City of Hume council region in Victoria, Australia.
-The program is closely aligned with the principles of El Sistema, the internationally celebrated music program in Venezuela that promotes the benefits of communal music-making to children’s development.
-Research undertaken by The University of Melbourne (2015) cites The Pizzicato Effect as a proven pathway to enhanced academic performance and social-emotional wellbeing for participating children.1
+The program provides free string instrumental and musicianship tuition to children living in the City of Hume in Victoria, Australia.
+The program is closely aligned with the principles of El Sistema; the internationally-celebrated music program in Venezuela that promotes the benefits of communal music-making to children’s development.
+Research undertaken by The University of Melbourne (2015) cites The Pizzicato Effect as a proven pathway to enhanced academic performance and social-emotional well-being for participating children.1

-In 2016, The Pizzicato Effect transitioned from an in-school program delivered by the MSO.
+In 2016, The Pizzicato Effect transitioned to an after-school program delivered by the MSO.
 The Pizzicato Effect is now open to any primary or secondary school-aged child in Grade 3 or above living in the City of Hume.
 It is completely free of charge for participating families, and caters for both beginners and children who already learn an instrument.
-In 2016, the program has supported 70 children from 20 different local schools to pursue their passion for music and build cultural and social bridges within their community.
+In 2018, the program supports 70 children from 20 different local schools to pursue their passion for music and build cultural and social bridges within their community.

 The Pizzicato Effect has three clear aims:

 - Social development of young people and their communities through musical accomplishments